VasiliiKapitanskii/home-assignments/just-eat-takeaway/README.md

     About 60 `dbt/dbt_utils` tests were added, including tests for uniqueness, nullability, and acceptable ranges.

-    dbt exposures and schema contract enforcement was applied on analytics models to ensure data consumers' expectations are met.
+    dbt exposures and schema contract enforcement were applied to analytics models to ensure data consumers' expectations were met.

 8. 👨‍🔧 Deployed and Tested the Solution